-If you’re not a fan of PowerPoint or want a dedicated tool for regular screen recording, OBS Studio is a great video recording software.
-It’s open source, doesn’t watermark or place time limits on your content, and offers many powerful editing features as well.
+If you’re not a fan of PowerPoint or want a dedicated tool for regular screen recording, OBS Studio is one of the best screen recording software.
+It’s open-source, doesn’t watermark or place time limits on your content, and offers many powerful editing features as well.
 It also supports live streaming at 60FPS and is a popular choice for this as well.

 Before you get started, you’ll need to download OBS Studio from their website here.
 Since this is a very full-featured program, you’re going to want to run through some basic setup and settings before you get started.

 This means you should check out all the settings such as enable/disable automatic recording, streaming setup, bitrate, audio sampling rate, hotkeys, and file naming format among others.
 What you choose for these will depend on where you plan to show your videos and the capabilities of your computer.

 Alternatively, OBS studio does offer an auto-setup wizard that can choose some things for you.

 After all the setup, you can get started with a basic screen capture.
 First, put OBS in “Studio Mode” so that the left side says ‘preview’ and the right side says ‘live’.

 To set up a screen capture, choose Sources > + > Window Capture > Create New.
 In the drop down list that appears, choose the window you want to record.

 This should place your window in the ‘preview’ panel.
 If it looks the way you want it to, click transition in the center of the screen.
 If it doesn’t, drag the red corners until the preview is adjusted to the size you would like.

 Then, click Start Recording and Stop Recording to create your video.
 By default, these are saved as flv files in the user/videos folder, but you can alter this path and save type in the settings.

 OBS Studio is a very powerful software, and perhaps one of the best free programs for creating screen recordings or streaming.
 Its features extend far beyond the simple setup shown here.